Vietnam Travel Guide: Budget, Itinerary, Tips (Ho Chi Minh Edition)

 My Ho Chi Minh, Vietnam DIY Itinerary

 I'll be making this a quick itinerary with links to the tours we made and some travel tips to make things even more enjoyable.
-All my tours were booked via Klook, so make sure you save more and use my code ISSAPANDAS for extra discounts!
+All my tours were booked via Klook, so make sure you save more and use my promo code ISSAPANDASKLOOK for extra discounts!

 June 7 - Arrival